ESMValGroup/ESMValTool/doc/sphinx/source/quickstart/installation.rst

 `here <https://support.rstudio.com/hc/en-us/articles/200488488-Configuring-R-to-Use-an-HTTP-or-HTTPS-Proxy>`__
 for more information.

-HTTP connection errorrs (of e.g. type 404) to the Anaconda servers are rather common, and usually a retry will solve the problem.
+HTTP connection errors (of e.g. type 404) to the Anaconda servers are rather common, and usually a retry will solve the problem.

 Installation of R packages fails